George Wilson (basketball, born 1942)

-George Wilson (born May 9, 1942) is a retired American professional basketball player.
+George Wilson (May 9, 1942 – July 29, 2023) was an American professional basketball player.
+Wilson played as a center for the Cincinnati Royals, Chicago Bulls, Seattle SuperSonics, Phoenix Suns, Philadelphia 76ers, and Buffalo Braves of the National Basketball Association (NBA) from 1964 to 1971.
+Before turning professional, he played college basketball for the Cincinnati Bearcats and won a gold medal in the 1964 Summer Olympics.

 Early life

-A 6'8" (2.03 m), 225 lb (102 kg) center, Wilson starred at Marshall High School in Chicago, Illinois.
-He led the Commandos to four straight appearances in the Chicago Public League, and they won Illinois state championships in 1958 and 1960.
+Wilson was born in Meridian, Mississippi, on May 9, 1942, and grew up on the west side of Chicago.
+He attended Marshall High School and led the Commandos basketball team as a center to four straight appearances in the Chicago Public League, winning the Illinois state championships in 1958 and 1960.

 As a senior, he was named a high school All-American after three seasons of averaging 25, 27, and 26 points per game, and in 1960 he was the inaugural winner of the Chicago Sun-Times Player of the Year award.
 Wilson was named All-State three years.
+He was named to the Parade All-America Boys Basketball Team's third team in 1959 and the first team in 1960.

 College career

-Recruited by many colleges, he chose to attend the University of Cincinnati primarily because of his admiration of Bearcats' star Oscar Robertson.
+Recruited by many colleges, he chose to attend the University of Cincinnati primarily because of his admiration of Bearcats star Oscar Robertson.
 As a sophomore in his first year on the varsity in 1961–62, he broke into the starting lineup for Ed Jucker's Bearcats in the 14th game, and for the season he averaged 9.2 points per game.
 The Bearcats were co-champions of the Missouri Valley Conference (MVC) and posted a record of 29–2, capping off the season by winning the NCAA championship game over Ohio State 71–59, the Bearcats' second consecutive national title.

-As a junior in 1962–63, Wilson led the Bearcats with 11.2 rebounds per game, a .505 field goal percentage. and 1.4 blocked shots to go with 15.0 points per game.
+As a junior in 1962–63, Wilson led the Bearcats with 11.2 rebounds per game, a .505 field goal percentage and 1.4 blocked shots to go with 15.0 points per game.
 He was named All-MVC, and he was named second-team All-American by The Sporting News and Converse.
 The Bearcats went 26–2, again won the MVC and advanced to the NCAA championship game for the third consecutive season, but they were beaten by Loyola University Chicago in overtime, 60–58.

 In his senior season of 1963–64, Wilson (who was team co-captain with Ron Bonham) again led the Bearcats in rebounding with 12.5 per game, field goal percentage at .535 and blocked shots with 1.7 per game.
 He set a new Bearcats record with eight blocked shots in a game against Dayton.
-He also poured in 16.1 points per game as he was again named All-MVC.
+He also scored 16.1 points per game as he was again named All-MVC.
 The Bearcats finished the season 17–9.

 1964 Olympics

-Wilson was a member of the U.S. Olympic basketball team that went undefeated and won the gold medal in the 1964 Summer Olympics in Tokyo, Japan.
+Wilson was a member of the 1964 U.S. Olympic basketball team, which went undefeated and won the gold medal.